Kevin Bacon: Personal life

 Bacon has been married to actress Kyra Sedgwick since September 4, 1988; they met on the set of the PBS version of Lanford Wilson's play Lemon Sky.
 He has said: "The time I was hitting what I considered to be bottom was also the time I met my wife, our kids were born, good things were happening.
 And I was able to keep supporting myself; that always gave me strength."
 Bacon and Sedgwick have starred together in Pyrates, Murder in the First, The Woodsman, and Loverboy.
-They have two children, Travis Sedgwick (born 1989) and Sosie Ruth (born 1992).
+They have two children, a son (born 1989) and a daughter, Sosie Ruth (born 1992).
 They reside on the Upper West Side of Manhattan.
 Bacon was previously in a five-year relationship with actress Tracy Pollan, in the 1980s.

 Bacon has spoken out for the separation of church and state, and told The Times in 2005 that he did not "believe in God."
 He has also said that he is not anti-religion.

 Bacon and Sedgwick appeared in will.i.am's video "It's a New Day", which was released following Barack Obama's 2008 presidential win.

 The pair lost part of their savings in the Ponzi scheme of infamous swindler Bernie Madoff.

 Bacon and Sedgwick learned in 2011, via their appearance on the PBS TV series Finding Your Roots with Henry Louis Gates, that they are ninth cousins, once removed.
 They also appeared in a video promoting the "Bill of Reproductive Rights", supporting among other things a woman's right to choose and have access to birth control.